CnDE-M/-matlab-for-neuroscientist-2nd-Project-6.4/README.md

 Subjects are required to judge whether there is a target stimulus or not.
 Response should be as quick as possible while making sure that is correct.

-Experiment will collect
+Experiment will collect:

-(1) Condition[Vision Search Type & stimulus number]
+	(1) Condition: Vision Search Type & stimulus number
-(2) Response time
+	(2) Response: target or not & time
-(3) Correctness, only response time of correct response will be analysed.
+	(3) Correctness.
+Only response time of correct response will be analysed.

 For each vision search type, plot out 【Response time ~ Stimulus number] Then analyze by linear regression and Pearson correlation.